'The last thing Theresa May needed'

 Video

-President Trump has criticised the prime minister's Brexit plan, saying it would "probably kill" any trade deal with the US.
+President Trump has sparked controversy by criticising the prime minister's Brexit plan.

 -